Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

 I hate feeding the other cats up there, but have not choice.
 Memphis is now so much bigger than the others and he jumps on the counter and eats whatever he can.

-I worry about just leaving food out for my cats.
+I worry about just leaving it out for my cats.
 As cute as their chubby bellies are, I don't want them be be unhealthy.
 How much is too much for a growing male Maine Coon?

 Thanks,